psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 commonly associates with death, are not borne by a living person, but buried in a hole.
-Yet the fundamental idea — that of the transference of sins — is the same in the Tahitian as in the Welsh and Indian customs ; whether the vehicle or receptacle destined to catch and draw off the evil be a person, an animal, or a thing, is for the purpose in hand a matter of little moment .
+Yet the fundamental idea — that of the transference of sins — is the same in the Tahitian as in the Welsh and Indian customs; whether the vehicle or receptacle destined to catch and draw off the evil be a person, an animal, or a thing, is for the purpose in hand a matter of little moment .
 2